What Is a DHT Blocker and What Does It Do?

 9. Tea Tree Oil

-Studies show that both tea tree and lavender oils may offer potent anti-androgenic properties.
+Studies show that both tea tree and lavender oils may offer potent DHT blocking properties.
 Research found that topical application of tea tree oil could effectively block DHT production.18

 10. Lavender Oil